rocksfenix/rocksfenix/README.md

    />
   </a>
   <br>
-   Let's build amazing things with code.
+   Let's build powerful things with code.
   <br>
 </h1>